Experimental:TDBitwig User Guide

 name: name of cue

 The nearest cue marker left of the playhead has changed

 index: index of cue

 Transport starts playback

 Transport stops playback

 playhead location is on the loop start position

 bitwigTrack COMP acts as an interface for accessing and controlling the attributes of a given Bitwig Track object.
 It allows users to choose the specific track they are interested in and perform any actions accordingly.

-bitwigClipLauncher COMP serves as an interface for controlling clip playback and clip attributes in Bitwig’s clip launcher context.
-Users begin by choosing which track they are interested in; from there they can access the clip slots associated with that track, and subsequently decide to perform actions or read/modify the properties of a given launcher clip.
+bitwigClipSlot COMP serves as an interface for controlling clip slot playback and receiving playback information of all clip slots for a given track.
+Users begin by choosing which track they are interested in; from there they can access the clip slots associated with that track, and subsequently decide to perform actions on a specific clip slot.

 - clipInfo : a table of clip slot information for the given track